Covid-19 Rules and Updates

 -Customers must have NO symptoms of illness.
 In addition to it being a danger to all of those around you, being sick in hot weather for hours is an extremely dangerous idea.

--Each boat is allowed one 2’ wide 1’ deep 1.5’ tall ice chest.
+-Each boat is allowed one 60 quart or smaller ice chest.
 This is all we will allow per raft.
 During the COVID19 rules, groups that are intoxicated will have their trip ended at Horseshoe Park.
 ANY customer that is intoxicated will not be allowed on the shuttle.
-There will be sheriffs at the parks enforcing rules, so please do not treat this trip as a party or a place to have large alcohol-focused get-togethers.
-Rules will be enforced strictly by all companies this year due to public health concerns.
+There will be sheriffs at the parks enforcing rules, so please do not treat this trip as a party or a place to have large alcohol-focused get-togethers due to public health concerns.

 -Please do not be over 15 minutes late for your reservation, or you can lose it, due to their being a maximum number of launches per hour.

--Groups are not allowed to congregate into large packs in the slow areas of the river, the parks, or take out areas.
-We will have employees on the water monitoring this, and groups that violate these rules can be fined up to $250, chargeable to the group leader.
+-Groups from different reservations are not allowed to congregate into large packs in the slow areas of the river, the parks, or take out areas.

 What to Know Once You Arrive